norahskai/forviscomp/README.md

 4.Select Months: Choose two months to compare changes.

 5.Compare Data: Click "Compare" to see a bar chart of percentage change between the two months.

+Future Enhancements:

+Add user authentication for personalized data access.

+Implement data export features for reports.

+Enhance chart interactivity with advanced tooltips and filtering options.

+Contributing:

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.

+Contact: caroline.kar9@gmail.com